Microgravity Vibration Isolation Subsystem (MVIS)

 Now in its first phase of commissioning, the system has been brought on-line and basic functionality is being tested.
 After MVIS is wholly integrated into the FSL, the MVIS team will be able to assess its full capacity to isolate experimental loads.

 MVIS was developed by the CSA and the Magella Aerospace Corporation (Bristol Aerospace Limited) of Winnipeg; MDA of Ste-Anne-de-Bellevue, Quebec; the École de Technologie Supérieure in Montreal; and SENER, in Spain.
-The CSA is working very closely with the European Space Agency (ESA) to incorporate MVIS into the FSL.
+The CSA is working very closely with the ESA to incorporate MVIS into the FSL.

 Bob Thirsk will continue MVIS tests throughout his mission on the ISS, which will be reported on the Expedition 20/21 homepage.